Adventures in Quilting:

 Call this a mini-retreat, a therapeutic respite, or a Christmas workshop.
 The spirit is the same; we are all like elves preparing for that big day when we gift a quilt to someone.
 Many of us just need to breathe and create.

-I am offering the first three days - July, August and September - on a Tuesday from 9-4:00 p.m.
-If it goes well, we will try three more days - October, November and December - on a Thursday from 9-4:00 p.m.
-By switching the days, it gives those who can't do Tuesdays a chance to join a different day.
+I offered July, August and September on a Tuesday.
+Now there are official Christmas Workshops on Thursdays: October, November and December from 10-5:00 p.m.
+By switching the days, it gives those who couldn't do Tuesdays a chance to join a different day.

 Also, it is possible to register for one day or two or three.
 Please know that the cost is slightly less if you pay for the three day package.
 But this payment option gives you some flexibility, month to month.